-Homemade Cranberry Bliss Bars: You’ll never believe how easy it is to make this Starbucks holiday bar copycat recipe at home!
-They’re SO MUCH better than what you can buy!
+This Starbucks Cranberry Bliss Bar copycat recipe are SO MUCH better than what you can buy.
+You’ll never believe how easy it is to make this holiday dessert bar at home!

-And by upstate, I mean way-the-hell-upstate, not just a little north of NYC, as many downstaters see the Hudson Valley.
+And by upstate, I mean way-the-heck-upstate, not just a little north of NYC, as many downstaters see the Hudson Valley.
 Potsdam is north enough in New York that you could almost throw a stone over the Canadian border.

 My first choice, however, was an even smaller lush private school in PA where snow was “meh.”
 I had butterflies when I visited.
 I’m positive my parents had nightmares about the cost.